jtvaughan/tsukuyomi/README.md

   and downloads stroke order diagrams from one or more sources on the Internet.
   Other 月詠 tools can link to the downloaded stroke order diagrams instead of those served by remote Internet servers to speed up web page rendering.
+* **Two-Sided Flashcard Generator**: This command line tool transforms one or more strings of Japanese text into two-sided flashcards suitable for 言葉 Flashcards flashcard files.
+Each card's front is the unaltered Japanese text and its back is the text with kanji replaced by furigana wherever there are furigana annotations.

 Each tool is executed differently.
 Please refer to each tool's README file for instructions.